alarm-redist/fifty-states/analyses/DE_leg_2020/doc_DE_leg_2020.md

 ## Simulation Notes
 We sample 10,000 districting plans for Delaware's lower house across 5 independent runs of the SMC algorithm.
-To ensure chain convergence for this 41-district simulation, the mh_accept_per_smc mixing parameter was increased by 10.
+To ensure chain convergence for this 41-district simulation, we tune the MCMC parameters such that each run of merge-split should accept 24 changes, on average.

 We sample 10,000 districting plans for Delaware's upper house across 5 independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.